-Investment management and operation of the funds: Quilter Investors is a well-capitalised business with a strong core resource dedicated to investment management, risk and compliance.
+Investment management and operation of the funds:

+Quilter Investors is a well-capitalised business with a strong core resource dedicated to investment management, risk and compliance.
 During the pandemic and the resulting changes in working patterns, our fund operations and risk management teams were able to ensure that our services to investors, both directly and indirectly, were not interrupted.
 All funds maintained their liquidity during the period and no funds were suspended despite the volatile market conditions.
+As part of the monitoring of our external investment advisers, we review their investment processes and systems to ensure they are robust.
+Our research team also evaluates the skills and expertise of each investment adviser and the team managing the fund.

 In the past year we have published our Responsible Investment Policy and annual ESG report.
-Our website has also been updated to provide enhanced resources and information for investors to better understand how we are integrating ESG into our investment processes and, more importantly what it means for them.
+Our website has also been updated to provide enhanced resources and information for investors to better understand how we are integrating ESG into our investment processes and, more importantly, what it means for them.

 Quality of governance and oversight: Our outsourced provider governance processes are robust.
-We actively interact with third party suppliers to set service standards and report on these standards regularly.
-This includes on-site visits (where possible) and annual due diligence reviews.
-Internally we have a defined governance framework to ensure that all product changes are reviewed and approved to safeguard good customer outcomes.
+We actively interact with third-party suppliers to set service standards and report on these standards regularly.
+This includes onsite visits (where possible) and annual due diligence reviews.